-Purpose and Rationale: By laying out the critical factors here the expectations of what needs to be in the record will be clear and development of the PMPD easier.
+Purpose and Rationale: By laying out the critical factors here the expectations of what needs to be in the record will be clear and development of the proposed decision easier.
 Paragraphs (1) - (11) in section 1745.5 are matters that the law - either the Warren-Alquist Act or CEQA - requires to be in the commission's decision on a power facility.
 (Some, of course, are applicable only in certain circumstances, such as facilities proposed in the Coastal Zone, or nuclear facilities).
-(1) Incorporates the basic requirements of CEQA, and (2) is the familiar "LAWS, ORDINANCES, REGULATIONS AND STANDARDS analysis required by sections 25523 and 25525 of the Warren-Alquist Act.
+The changes incorporate the basic requirements of CEQA, and the "laws, ordinances, regulations and standards" analysis required by sections 25523 and 25525 of the Public Resources Code.
 In the current regulations, these matters are scattered in several different sections (or do not appear at all).
+The changes also clarify that the proposed decision or decision can be used by other agencies for their CEQA needs.

-Necessity: Provides a single section where all the elements the PMPD must consider can be found.
+Necessity: Provides a single section where all the elements the Presiding Members Proposed Decision must consider can be found.